cyotek/Cyotek.QuickScan/README.md

   attempts to maximise the WIA scan dialogue, which may be useful for selecting accurate scan regions as the default preview is very small.
+* Auto Select Custom setting - this experimental setting attempts to set the WIA dialogue to "Custom Settings" by default, thus saving a click.
+I always have to click this button as the other options use pre-defined DPIs that can't be changed.

 ## Known Issues